GoogleCloudPlatform/gke-networking-recipes/ingress/secure-ingress/README.md

 #### Versions & Compatibility

-- HTTPS redirects is only supported on [1.18.10-gke.600](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#fnb)+
+- HTTPS redirects is only supported on GKE [1.18.10](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#fnb)+
 - External GKE Ingress with the HTTP(S) Load Balancer
 - Tested and validated with 1.18.10-gke.1500 on Nov 15th 2020